 Making time to go outside on a nice day also delivers a huge advantage; one study found that spending 20 minutes outside in good weather not only boosted positive mood, but broadened thinking and improved working memory…

 This is pretty good news for those of us who are worried about fitting new habits into our already-busy schedules.
 Twenty minutes is a short enough time to spend outside that you could fit it into your commute or even your lunch break.
+Love camping?
+Learn all there is to know about camping with dogs with Techie Camper‘s dog-camping guides.

 6. Help others